Parenting Rights & Resources

 To request accommodations or for information on access for lactation rooms, please fill out the SSU Lactation Room Request Form.
 Lactation rooms are located at Stevenson 2000L1 (between the restrooms on the 2nd floor) and on the back side of the Zinfandel building across from the Children's School.
 Guests to the campus needing access to the rooms can contact OPHD via email or at 707-664-4140.

-Students who are Pregnant, Parenting or Nursing
+Students who are Pregnant, Parenting or Lactating

 Office for the Prevention of Harassment and Discrimination (OPHD)